Having difficulty with road visibility due to grease and grime? It's time for a windshield cleaning – it'll guarantee a clear view at all times.

 - Wiping down windows in the shade or when temperatures are cooler will prevent the rapid evaporation of window cleaner.

 - Don’t use rags you’ve used for other cleaning tasks on your windshield, even if you’ve washed them.
 You could end up with a greasy, oily windshield from wax or other detailing compounds.

 Ensure Your Sparkling Windshield Lasts

-Now that your windshield is clean, you probably want to keep it that way!
-You can help make this happen by keeping your car cooler and giving gases an escape route.
+Now that your windshield is clean, you probably want to keep it that way.
+You can do this by keeping your car cooler and giving gasses an escape route.

 Whenever possible, park your car in shaded or sheltered locations to keep it cooler, such as your home's garage.
 You can also prevent the buildup of contaminants by simply cracking your car windows to let fresh air in and the off-gassing particles out (though this won't be possible on rainy days).

 Call Your Local Glass Doctor for Windshield Repair and Replacement